Skip to content

 Bases: RadioModulation

-LoRa modulation mode.
+Represents the LoRa modulation mode.

 RadioModulation

-Base type for radio modulation modes.
+Base class for radio modulation modes.

 packetizer